Parole rejected for Charles Manson follower after 50 years

 SACRAMENTO, Calif.
-(AP) — A third consecutive California governor is blocking parole for a former follower of late cult leader Charles Manson.
+(AP) — A third consecutive California governor is blocking parole for a former follower of late cult leader Charles Manson who has been in prison for decades for two of the Manson family’s slayings in the 1960s.

 Gov. Gavin Newsom on Friday reversed a parole recommendation for Bruce Davis, now 77, for the 1969 slayings of musician Gary Hinman and stuntman Donald “Shorty” Shea.
 It was the sixth time Davis was recommended for parole but blocked by a governor.